Wax (rapper): YouTube

 In mid-2007, Jones and his twin brother, Herbal T, started posting videos of themselves rapping on YouTube.
 In early 2008, Wax made a name for himself after performing his song ("New Crack") over a Stephen Marley track called "Traffic Jam" while driving.
 The YouTube video has received over 2.2 million views.
 He also began to collaborate with other well known musicians on YouTube, such as Dumbfoundead and Prince Ea.
 After he cracked YouTube's Top 100 Musician list, his subscription base tripled and averaged about nearly 1,000 new subscribers each day.
 His videos have collectively garnered over 80 million views on his YouTube channel.
-The famous YouTuber Ray William Johnson then asked him to make an outro song titled "Stalkin Ya Mom".
+The YouTuber Ray William Johnson then asked him to make an outro song titled "Stalkin Ya Mom".
 The two later collaborated on a song called "Orphan Tears".
 For Your Favorite Martian's comeback on June 10, 2022, they collaborated again on "Orphan Tears Part.
 2".
 On December 15, 2014, he appeared in the Epic Rap Battles of History episode Steven Spielberg Vs. Alfred Hitchcock playing Quentin Tarantino.
 He later returned to ERB in 2019 in the episode Freddy Krueger vs Wolverine in which he portrayed Freddy Krueger.